apache/mesos/docs/configuration.md

     --weights=VALUE
   </td>
   <td>
-A comma-separated list of role/weight pairs of the form <code>role=weight,role=weight</code>.
-Weights are used to indicate forms of priority.
-This flag is deprecated, and instead, after the Mesos master quorum is achieved, an operator can send an update weights request to do a batch configuration for weights.
+A comma-separated list of role/weight pairs of the form
+<code>role=weight,role=weight</code>.
+Weights can be used to control the
+relative share of cluster resources that is offered to different roles.
+This flag is deprecated.
+Instead, operators should configure weights dynamically using the <code>/weights</code> HTTP endpoint.
   </td>
 </tr>
 <tr>